 The perception of Paper Boi is one of Atlanta's most compelling threads — and it works because he doesn't want to be boxed in.
 Whether he can escape it, though, remains to be seen.

-Atlanta's narrative is so nonlinear, you have no idea if it's actually working.
+Atlanta's narrative is so nonlinear, you have no idea if Paper Boi's career is going anywhere.
 What's holding Atlanta together, in terms of plot, is Paper Boi's ascension as a rapper and Earn's journey alongside him.
 But from the show's first season, we don't really know how that's going.

 There are fleeting references to Paper Boi's increased fame in the city, but Atlanta never explicitly states if they are, to put it broadly, succeeding.
 The best impression we get is from Paper Boi's appearances at nightclubs and basketball games, and Earn's finances as his manager is a subtle clue into their narrative progression.
 It's a slow game, at best, considering we discover in the season finale that Earn currently lives in a storage unit.